LiliyaJ/seo_app/README.md

 - **Apps Script** – to connect Sheets with APIs and backend logic
 - **Python** – for data processing and integration
 - **External APIs** – for fetching SEO-related data

+## 1. Features

+This app demonstrates how to build a cloud-based data pipeline using Google tools and Python.
+It:

+- Pulls SEO data from the DataForSEO API
+- Transforms the JSON response into a list
+- Stores the data in BigQuery and sends it back to the **Output** tab in Google Sheets
+- Allows users to interact with the app via Google Sheets
+- Automatically updates data using Cloud Run and Apps Script